eliteSchwein/weareonebot/README.md

 # weareonebot
-A Discord Bot for WeAreOne.fm
+A Discord Bot for WeAreOne

 Invite: